Odoardo Beccari: Youth and education (1843–1864)

 In August 1861, he commenced his studies at the University of Pisa.
-Here he quickly captured the attention of the eminent naturalists Giuseppe Meneghini and Pietro Savi.
+Here he quickly captured the attention of the naturalists Giuseppe Meneghini and Pietro Savi.
 Very unusually, Savi made him assistant to the chair already in 1831.

 Beccari, however, was disappointed with the conventionality of the scientists in Pisa.
 Therefore, he quit his position there and changed to the University of Bologna in March 1864, where he graduated in July of the same year.

 First voyage to Borneo (1865–1868)

 After finishing his studies, Beccari got to know the young Giacomo Doria in Genoa, who had traveled widely in Mesopotamia, and the two decided to conduct an expedition to Sarawak in northern Borneo, which was then poorly explored.

 To prepare for this voyage, Beccari stayed in London from February–April 1865 to study the natural history collections there, in particular at the Royal Botanical Gardens at Kew.
 There, he also met Charles Darwin, William and Joseph Hooker, as well as James Brooke, the first rajah of Sarawak.

-Beccari departed from Southampton on April 4, 1865, meeting Doria in Suez.
-Calling in Aden, Ceylon and Singapore, the two reached Kuching, the capital of Sarawak, on June 19, 1865.
+Beccari departed from Southampton on 4 April 1865, meeting Doria in Suez.
+Calling in Aden, Ceylon and Singapore, the two reached Kuching, the capital of Sarawak, on 19 June 1865.
 For the first three months, they were also accompanied by Beccari's brother Gioavanni Battista, who then continued to Japan.
 After a short productive period, Doria's health worsened dramatically by March 1866, forcing him to return to Italy.
 He worked mostly in a hut in the forest some 80 km from Kuching, in today's Kubah National Park.
 In 1867, he visited Batang Lupar, hunting and studying Orangutans.
 Later in 1867, he also conducted a long and risky expedition into the interior of Sarawak.

 In 1866 he discovered and drew in his notebook the plant Thismia neptunis of the family Thismiaceae; only after 151 years, in 2017, was this discovery confirmed.
 He also discovered a new species of Rafflesia, the largest-flowered plant genus, which he called Rafflesia tuan-mudae in honor of James Brooke.

-Beccari contracted Malaria and Elephantiasis and had to leave in January 1868, arriving in Italy on March 2.
+Beccari contracted Malaria and Elephantiasis and had to leave in January 1868, arriving in Italy on 2 March.